Devils end Lightning team record tying 10-game win streak

 NEWARK, N.J.
+(AP) — The New Jersey Devils are starting to play their best hockey of the season and it cost the Tampa Bay Lightning their franchise-record tying 10-game winning streak.

+The improved play wasn’t enough to save the job of Devils general manager Ray Shero.

-(AP) — Louis Domingue stopped 26 shots against his former team as the New Jersey Devils beat Tampa Bay 3-1 Sunday night, ending the Lightning’s franchise record-tying 10-game winning streak.
+Louis Domingue stopped 26 shots against his former team as the Devils handed the Lightning their first loss since Dec.
+21 with a 3-1 victory Sunday night.

+The Devils’ second win in two days — they beat Washington on Saturday — came with a bizarre twist.
+Shero was fired by owner Josh Harris earlier in the afternoon and most of the players didn’t find out until 90 minutes before the opening faceoff.

+“You beat two of the best teams in the league back to back nights, prove to yourself you got what it takes in this locker room and that’s a lot of fun,” forward Blake Coleman said.
+“On the other side of the coin, a great leader isn’t with us anymore and he’s the reason we’re all in this room.”

-Travis Zajac, Andy Greene and Miles Wood scored for the disappointing Devils, who fired general manager Ray Shero less than two hours before the start of the game.
-New Jersey made the playoffs once in his four-plus year tenure.
+Travis Zajac, Andy Greene and Miles Wood scored for the disappointing Devils, who made the playoffs once in Shero’s four-plus year tenure.
+They fired coach John Hynes in early December.

 Tyler Johnson scored for the Lightning, who tied their consecutive wins record on Saturday with a 1-0 win over Philadelphia.
 Curtis McElhinney made 17 saves in getting the start in place of Andrei Vasilevskiy, who had shutouts in the last two games.

-The 10-game winning streak was tied for the longest in the league this season.
+The winning streak was tied for the longest in the league this season.
 The Islanders also won 10 in a row.

-The win capped an outstanding weekend for New Jersey.
-It beat Washington 5-1 on Saturday and knocked off the NHL’s hotting team on Sunday.
+“We’ve been playing some pretty good hockey,” Johnson said.
+“The schedule hasn’t been too kind to us.
+It’s up to us to throw those together and play complete team games.
+It says a lot about us.
+I think we’ve grown.
+Tonight wasn’t our night.
+Now we turn the page and hopefully start all over.”

 Domingue, who was 21-5-0 with the Lightning last season before being shipped to New Jersey on Nov.
-1, started both games.
+1, started both games during the weekend.
 He made a save on a Nikita Kucherov from the slot in the later half of the second period to preserve the lead.

+“It’s such an important game for me.”
+Domingue said.
+“Not only am I playing against my old team, I am trying to stick in this league and show that I can play.
+It’s a daily thing.
+It’s not something you do over time.
+You have to do it every single day.
+A lot at stake tonight.
+I can’t even describe the feeling I have right now.
+It’s like winning my first game all over again.”

 After a scoreless first period, the teams traded goals early in the second.